 My Personal Satisfaction

-Although I am a little giddy tonight, my satisfaction level is a 80%.
+I’m very pleased with the end result of this.
 I could have spent another 8 hours on this project if I wanted to get every last detail correct down to the pixel.
 In one way, I am almost disappointed I did not but I don’t want to subject myself to that mania.

-The American Flag PSD
+American Flag Desktop Wallpaper